Graduate Certificate of Palliative Care Nursing

 Course description

 This course aims to enhance the practical skills necessary for providing high-quality, compassionate palliative care.
-It emphasizes effective communication, principles and practices of person-centred care, and the cultural, spiritual, and psychosocial considerations critical to palliative care.
-Additionally, it addresses self-care for health professionals to manage burnout, compassion fatigue, and moral distress.
-Combining theoretical learning with practical application, this course equips students with advanced skills and knowledge to optimize person-centred care in diverse palliative care settings.
+It focuses on the essential elements of effective communication, the principles and practices of person-centred care, and the cultural, spiritual, and psychosocial considerations critical to palliative care.
+Additionally, it addresses the importance of self-care for health professionals to manage burnout, compassion fatigue, and moral distress.
+Through a combination of theoretical learning and practical application, this course equips students with the advanced skills and knowledge needed to optimize person-centred care in diverse palliative care settings

 4. Clinical Management in Palliative Care nursing (offered by SVHS)